WildernessLabs/Documentation/docs/Guides/Release_Notes/Beta3/index.md

 # Meadow Beta 3

+Beta 3 is here, and it's awesome!
+This is the biggest release we've done yet and is the first beta that makes Meadow truly productive.
+We're excited to get it in your hands.

 ## New Core Features

+* USB Deployment
+* PWM, I2C, SPI

 ### USB Deployment

 Wahoo!!
 No more painful JTAG deployment, deploying your app is now a cinch via the USB deployment feature.

+#### Meadow.CLI

+We've created a _Command Line Interface_ for meadow that allows you to deploy a Meadow application to a Meadow device over USB.

 [explain]